Slijeff/game-ai/README.md

 # game-ai
 A survey of game AIs on Gomoku, including classic algorithms such as Minimax and MCTS.
 It contains a frontend with React and a flask backend that connects to the AI agent class.
+A demo was deployed at http://158.101.19.130/ (it uses the flask development server so please use it only as a demo).

 ![Screenshot of UI](screenshot1.png?raw=true)